ceejbot/monitoring-budget/slides.md

 ## numbat was born

-How hard can it be?
+### "How hard can it be?"
 I said.

 ---

 ![fit](images/processing_metrics.png)

+^ Weirdly this is pretty much what I ended up building.

 ---